MiDataInt/mdi-apps-framework/docs/appSteps/00_appSteps.md

 is helpful and simplifying.

-Many apps will use the same appStep module(s) for the first tab(s), as these are designed to be generally useful for loading and structuring data analyses without respect to the work being done.
-Later tabs are typically specific your your app and data analyses - much of your work can be focused on writing those modules.
+Many apps will use the same appStep module(s) for the first tab(s), as these are designed for loading and structuring data analyses without respect to the work being done.
+Later tabs are typically specific to your app - much of your work can focus on writing those modules.